-Change Your Classroom With Gratitude
+Change Your Classroom with Gratitude

-By Catherine Hickey, MS. Ed.
+By Catherine Hickey, MSEd

 Sandra lives in a rooming house and arrived from Honduras last year.
 She is grateful for clean drinking water.
 Jasper has chronic arguments with his older brother, yet he is grateful for family.
 Gerard becomes frustrated and angry when he must do schoolwork.
 Today, he is grateful for his classroom teacher.

-Despite the fact these students are preoccupied with more than studying for tests, they willingly express gratitude each morning.
-Often, we forget these same students come to class each day with a lot more on their minds than academics.
+Despite the fact that these students are preoccupied with more than studying for tests, they willingly express gratitude each morning.
+Often, we forget our students come to class each day with a lot more on their minds than academics.
 Not unlike teachers, they are encumbered with problems at home, in the community, or simply with themselves.
 This burden can interfere with the ability to become a successful learner.

-With a new focus on gratitude, the classroom now reflects a new feeling of optimism and gratefulness I would never have anticipated.
-As a result of introducing a greater emphasis on gratitude, our shared school days pulse with a more positive and constructive tone.
-Often that tone extends into the school day smoothing the edge of an agitated child.
+Today my classroom reflects a new feeling of optimism and gratefulness I would never have anticipated.
+As a result of introducing a greater emphasis on gratitude with my students, our shared school days pulse with a more positive and constructive tone.
+Often that tone extends into the school day, smoothing the edge of an agitated child.

 My students enter a typical classroom every morning, with one major exception.
-Beyond seeing posters about The Renaissance or The Periodic Table, students encounter a room adorned with Gratitude Trees.
-Each tree is strung with brightly coloured hearts reminding them of the many things for which they, and other students, have expressed gratitude.
+Instead of seeing posters about the Renaissance or the periodic table, they encounter a room adorned with Gratitude Trees.
+Each tree is strung with brightly coloured hearts that remind students of the many things for which they, and their peers, have expressed gratitude.

-While taking a continuing education class, I came across the article, How to Foster Gratitude in Schools by Jeffrey Froh and Giocomo Bono, researchers studying the impact of gratitude upon youth.
+While taking a continuing education class, I came across the article “How to Foster Gratitude in Schools” by Jeffrey Froh and Giocomo Bono, researchers who were studying the impact of gratitude upon youth.
 In the article, the two discussed the results of several of their studies.
-One finding resonated:
+One finding in particular really resonated:

 It is particularly fascinating to hear the spectrum of gratefulness.
 Sometimes, the gratitude reflects tangible items like shoes or lipstick.
-Other times, it is physical like appreciation for good health, breakfast, or sleep.
+Other times it is physical, such as appreciation for good health, breakfast, or sleep.
 Even more interesting instances occur when a student is grateful for something that might be part of the cause of their difficulties, like an oppositional sibling or argumentative parent.

-At first, the idea of expressing gratitude is not only foreign to the students, it is also often uncomfortable.
+At first, the idea of expressing gratitude might not only foreign to the students, it can also be uncomfortable.
 As gratitude becomes part of a daily routine, however, so does the optimistic, safe, and comfortable tone that accompanies it.
 The daily angst of academia is replaced by a sense of calm.
-This calm and mutual respect help make my students more receptive to learning, and accordingly, enable me to better meet their needs.
+This calm and mutual respect helps make students more receptive to learning, and accordingly, enables the teacher to better meet their needs.